top of page

 S.O.S.
 Eco-resilience was created to fill a void

-SOS Eco-resilience is a response to my journey from despair to empowerment
+The SOS Eco-resilience project is a response to my journey from despair to empowerment

 Acknowledging the sensations as a reality, instead of dismissing, distracting, or dissociating ourselves from them is a step to transitioning these uncomfortable feelings.